 Most people who have cerebral palsy live long, fulfilling and active lives.
 Early intervention and appropriate treatment can help your child improve their abilities and ease cerebral palsy symptoms.

-Gillette Children’s Specialty Healthcare is here to help.
+Gillette Children’s is here to help.
 At Gillette you’ll find a broad range of physicians and other health care professionals who work together to make sure you and your family have the support you need.
 Explore cerebral palsy diagnosis and treatment options.

 How often does cerebral palsy occur?